loganov/baes/doc/infrastructure.md

   -External routing with publicly available instances.
 Dogfooding your own APIs, etc.

 * Externally Serving
   - This is just content, or edge systems.
 Usually nginx, or nodejs, feeding into a message queue.
 Or for tokens and auth.

 ### Networking
 If you were serving static content, whether or not it is getting pulled from a CDN, my basic recommendation would be...
 A Kube ReplicaSet, no point in doing Stateful if you are just serving simple content.
 Pod goes down, another one takes it's place.
-Simple HTTP loadbalancer up front, with the SSL cert and firewall policies, and the pods take cleartext traffic.
+Simple HTTPS loadbalancer up front, with the SSL cert and firewall policies, and the pods take cleartext traffic internally.

 ### Automation and Management
 For 'golden images' load as much as you can into the Packer build.
 For 'lean' images, ```cloud-init``` will handle initial configuration before Ansible can take over.

+For Docker/Kube...enjoy your sidecar...for your monitoring and anything else you actually need.
+(Or if you're running a JaveEE stack you can publish the JMX port.)

 Terraform to manage resources. ```cloud-init```, CloudFormation, etc.